Complete Game Notes

 Scott Pryzwansky will once again handle play-by-play duties.

 The Southern Conference, which began its 91st season of intercollegiate competition in 2011, is a national leader in emphasizing the development of the student-athlete and in helping to build lifelong leaders and role models.

 The Southern Conference has been on the forefront of innovation and originality in developing creative solutions to address issues facing intercollegiate athletics.
 From establishing the first conference basketball tournament (1921), tackling the issue of freshmen eligibility (1922), developing women's championships (1984), to becoming the first conference to install the three-point goal in basketball (1980), the Southern Conference has been a pioneer.

 The Southern Conference is the nation's fifth-oldest NCAA Division I collegiate athletic association.
 Only the Big Ten (1896), the Missouri Valley (1907), the Pacific 10 (1915) and the Southwestern Athletic (1920) conferences are older in terms of origination.

-The Spartans return home to host East Carolina, 7 p.m., Thursday, Dec.
-16 at Greensboro Coliseum.
+The Spartans play their next-to-last home game when they host College of Charleston, 7 p.m., Wednesday at Greensboro Coliseum.